June.ai raises $1.5 million for AI-powered email management

 June.ai will use the capital to expand its 10-person team, cofounder and CEO Allie Sutton said.

 “To put it simply, we are rethinking and streamlining how we communicate and gather information digitally,” Sutton said.
-“There has been no impactful innovation with email in recent history and users are either complacent or frustrated,” he added.
+“There has been no impactful innovation with email in recent history, and users are either complacent or frustrated,” he added.
 “June is not about making email better, but rather focused on building a completely new platform that will change how we experience digital communication.”

-June.ai’s platform consists of several discrete tools, or “hubs,” that perform autonomous tasks like organizing messages, surfacing attachments, and highlighting important conversations.
+June.ai’s platform consists of several discrete tools, or “hubs,” that perform autonomous tasks, like organizing messages, surfacing attachments, and highlighting important conversations.
 One lets you quickly approve, unsubscribe, or block companies and people, and two others — Files and Favorites — put front and center recently shared documents and frequently contacted colleagues, respectively.

 Emails within June.ai’s mobile and web client are separated into distinct buckets: Conversations and Feeds.
-The former is organized by contact and designed to mimic the look and feel of a chat app, while the latter automatically categorizes and reorganizes non-conversational messages in a format that’s easier to follow.
+The former is organized by contact and designed to mimic the look and feel of a chat app while the latter automatically categorizes and reorganizes non-conversational messages in a format that’s easier to follow.
 It’s a supercharged take on Gmail’s categories and tabs feature; emails are automatically sorted into one-tap categories like Trips, Finance, Social, News, Purchases, Notifications, Promotions, and Calendar.

 June.ai isn’t the first to tackle the email problem with machine intelligence.
-Slack earlier this year acquired Astro, a client that boasted a chatbot to make recommendations — like offering to archive recurring emails that you frequently ignore or reminding you to follow up with specific contacts — informed by your behavior.
+Slack earlier this year acquired Astro, a client whose chatbot made recommendations — like offering to archive recurring emails that you frequently ignore or reminding you to follow up with specific contacts — informed by your behavior.
 It also enabled universal search across email, calendars, and Slack conversations.

 But June.ai’s AI-forward approach helps it stand out from the crowd, Suh said.